akeneo/pim-docs/reference/api/rest.rst

 Any data in non specified keys will be left untouched.

-Here are some examples on a category to explain that:
+Here are some examples to explain that:

 +------------------------------+----------------------------------------+-----------------------------------------------+-----------------------------------------------+
 | Use case                     | Original resource                      | PATCH request body                            | Modified resource                             |